vp23621/final-assignment/README.md

 Usage:
- -  Run the simulation by executing the following command in your terminal: python   Task3.py

 	There are three tests to get three sets of answers.
 It can only pass the test if Mean Degree, Mean 	Clustering Coefficient and Mean Path Length have same values that are asked.

-- Run tests by executing the following command in your terminal: python    Task3.py

 	This command runs tests to get Mean Degree, Mean Clustering Coefficient and Mean Path Length.
 The result should be:
 	Testing ring network
 	Testing one-sided network
 	Testing fully connected network